Posts

 I passed my Linux Foundation Certified Systems Administrator Exam a few weeks back.
 This was a recertification.
 Since I last took the exam the syllabus has been overhauled.
 Where previously you would choose between CentOS and Ubuntu, they have now gone for a vendor neutral approach.

 I was hoping for the release of the new LFCE, but I fear that this is never coming.
 I did message the team a year ago and was told it was in development, but haven’t seen any update.
-This will be a future decider for whether to stay with the Linux Foundation or move over to the Red Hat certification track.
-As there isn’t any advancement, only lateral movement through the Kubernetes certifications.

 My Cisco ENCOR Journey